Help us build a fairer justice system for children and vulnerable people

 - increasing lived experience participation

-NAAN has two highly motivated, professional and creative employees, Chris Bath (Chief Executive) and Grev Wallington (Effective Practice Manager), both of whom who have a friendly and productive working relationship with the Board.
+NAAN has three highly motivated, professional and creative employees, Chris Bath (Chief Executive), Grev Wallington (Effective Practice Manager), and Kate Tokley (Operations Manager), all of whom have a friendly and productive working relationship with the Board.

 The board is made up of people: